rolandhordos/Study-ReactNative/README.md

 Nuclide makes the JSX editing nice -- not sure though if this is just basic Atom at work.

+Some elegance lost in the StyleSheet implementation, requiring memorization.
+Perhaps I am just lacking some key insight.

+- **flex** value range is a percentage, and you need to know it's a range that affects the vertical axis starting with the top of the screen.
+Why not name this *verticalRange* or *verticalRangeTop* instead?
+- Almost as random, **justifyContent** applies to the vertical axis.
+I have a fantasy that time travel can rename this *verticalAlignment*.
+- **alignItems** - more of the arbitrary, apparently meaning not the same axis as the justified axis yeesh

 ## Q & A

 Q:  What is the significance of the "container" in the StyleSheet?
 Can you have multiple containers at the same time?